nkorsakov-tw/qa.md/test-plan.md

 - Create new orders and trace how the data changes.
 - Export this report and open this in different formats such as PDF.
 - Verify that the exported report matches with the report displayed in the Back Office.

+### POS Action sets

+- Navigate to POS Actions sets.
+- Modify the actual Action sets (add, remove, replace etc.)
+- Check the sequence and correctness of Action sets in the POS.

+### Company settings

+- Verify that the user can modify any information EXCEPT the 'VAT number'.

+### Restaurant settings

+- Navigate to Restaurant Settings.
+- Set the start time.
+- Open POS.
+- Generate an X Report.
+- Verify that the time on the X Report matches the time set in the Back Office.
+- Configure the log-off settings.
+- Open POS.
+- Verify that the log-off feature works as expected.
+- (???)
+- Turn on/off the availability of courses.
+- Verify that courses appear/disappear from the sections within the Back Office.
+- Open POS.
+- Check that course buttons appear/disappear as expected.

+### unTill Payments

+- Click 'Request access to unTill Payments' and verify that the request is sent.
+If you have an access to the Reseller Portal check that the email with this request should be received by the Reseller.
+- Configure unTill Payments using UP Credentials from the Payments Portal to make sure it works as expected.

+### POS Users

+- Click 'Add new user'.
+- Leave some 'General' information fields blank and try to proceed.
+The system should prevent you from doing so.
+- Tick the checkbox 'Allow void' and 'Allow transfer'.
+- Verify that the 'Allow void' and 'Allow transfer' settings are functional within the POS.
+- Set the user's language.
+- Verify the language in the POS.
+- Enter the additional information.
+- Click 'Save'.
+- Edit an existing POS User.
+- Verify that everything works as expected, consistent with the previous steps.
+- Open POS, verify that newly created POS User can enter to the application.

+### Need Help?

+- Verify that all links to the Documentation pages are available.
+- Verify that the link to the website of unTill (untill.com).

+### Logout

+- Verify that the user can perform the logout and sign in.

+### My profile

+- Verify that the changing the personal information about Location Owner is prohibited.
+- Verify the capability to change the password.
+- Click 'Add new location' and go through the entire process of the arranging the subscription.
+- Check the dates for next payments.
+- Verify the ability to renew the subscription.
+- Verify the price when rise up the quantity of screens.

+### Languages

+- Switch between several languages and check that the translations are displayed.